krstphrrr/apache-file-server/README.md

 ## creating local pipeine for ingestion 05/30/2023

-1. Airflow operator that interact directly with postgres require a db connection made from the airflow GUI under admin>connections.
+1. Airflow operator that interacts directly with postgres require a db connection made from the airflow GUI under admin>connections.

 2. in order to connect to a local dockerized postgres instance that is not